luontola/tdd-mooc/data/2-design.md

 Many small changes is faster than one big change.

 When you refactor, don't change behavior.
 When you change behavior, don't refactor.
-Maintain three points of contact like a rock climber. 🧗
+Maintain three points of contact like a mountain climber. 🧗

 Read more:
 https://www.infoq.com/presentations/responsive-design/